Monday, December 15, 2014

 At 9am, there’s a loud electronic beep, and everyone stands.
 Seven judges file in, all wearing red robes.
 Two Cambodian guards enter, sitting on either side of the accused.
 And the proceedings begin.
 Lawyers do most of the talking, speaking on the slow side to make it easier for translators.
 Translations are available in Khmer, English and French.
 I'm impressed by the translations, though it's a very slow process.
 No wonder these trials are going to take years.

-Today the lawyers are questioning a witness that spoke refugees that had fled the Khmer Rouge, seeking safe haven in Vietnam.
+Today the lawyers are questioning a witness that spoke about refugees that fled the Khmer Rouge, seeking safe haven in Vietnam.
 Apparently, the Vietnamese government had forcibly repatriated some refugees back to Cambodia.
 His testimony is needed, because after those refugees were forcibly returned the Khmer Rouge executed them.

 As testimony proceeds, Duch agrees with the witness's recollections.
 Wearing glasses, he looks much like the teacher he was before he joined the Khmer Rouge.
 As the former prison warden speaks, he waves his hands for emphasis, speaking of the “life and death conflict” between Vietnamese and Cambodian Communists.